-Evelyn Gardiner appointed 1 June 2010.
+Evelyn Gardiner appointed 1 June 2010 (resigned 30 April 2015)

 Evelyn has been the Group HR Director of Kingfisher plc since she joined in April 2010.
 She was previously an HR Director at BP plc and was in Operations and in HR at Mars Incorporated for 10 years prior to that.
 She has a Mathematics degree from Cambridge University.